mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/requirements/index.md

 - The number, complexity, and size of your training jobs, notebook servers, deployed models, etc.
 - The amount of metadata and log data stored with each run.

-To estimate the amount of resources required for your project, it is recommended that you test your specific use case.
+To estimate the amount of resources required for your project, we recommend that you test your specific use case.

 To help you in this task, the following table provides an account of the resources required for two common operations: [installing Kaptain][install], and running a complete machine learning workflow using Tensorflow.
 This workflow corresponds to the [Kaptain SDK with Tensorflow tutorial][tensorflow], and includes the training, tuning, and deploying stages of a machine learning model used to recognize handwritten digits.